mingsensemble/kaggle_titanic/README.md

 # Kaggle - Titanic
-I do this project for fun outside work.
-All the analysis is documented in the Jupyter Notebook.
-The model achieves 80% accuracy in the testing data.
+I did this project for fun outside work.
+All the analysis was documented in the Jupyter Notebook.
+The model achieved 80% accuracy in the testing data, placing me at the time of submission in the top 15% among all the participants.